radekstepan/burnchart/README.md

 - [ ] if all issue circles are close to each other, make a "master circle" that amalgamates all the issues into one large circle, makes for a prettier view
 - [ ] tell people if they have no due date
 - [ ] make better x-axis date display, otherwise we see all 1s.
+- [ ] some [fun loading messages](http://www.gamefaqs.com/pc/561176-simcity-4/faqs/22135) from Sim City.
+- [ ] show number of tasks, points, days left just like in Assembly

 ## Notes